Simulate TPCs with bootstrap to propagate uncertainty

 the residual resampling method following rTPC

-function for simplicity.
-We opted for the
+than using car::Boot() function for simplicity.
+We opted

-there are usually few data points per curve, with low representation of
+experimental researchers and there are usually few data points per

-the hot decay TPC region in the source data that would make many case
+curve, with low representation of the hot decay TPC region in the source

-resampling iterations difficult for refitting new TPC models.
-For
+refitting new TPC models.
+For further insights on the methodology,

-further insights on the methodology, please refer to the the
+please refer to the the

-vignette.
+original rTPC vignette.
 Further updates of the package

 well as an argument to choice between residual